AMD’s new top-end Radeon Vega graphics cards are taking aim at competing GPUs

 Here are the nerdy details: the Vega features 64 compute units, an estimated 12.5 teraflops of single precision processing power, 16GB bandwidth cache and 8K display support.

-However, AMD knows that one card isn’t enough (or maybe it is?), so a liquid cooled version will be made, in more limited quantities, to tackle the very highest of processing demands, while also keeping itself intact.American Micro Devices is calling the Radeon Vega platform, “the most powerful graphics card in the world for AI and applications”.
+However, AMD knows that one card isn’t enough (or maybe it is?), so a liquid cooled version will be made, in more limited quantities, to tackle the very highest of processing demands, while also keeping itself intact.Advanced Micro Devices is calling the Radeon Vega platform, “the most powerful graphics card in the world for AI and applications”.
 Historically, AMD hasn’t enjoyed the same street cred at NVIDIA among PC gamers, but their chips are active in computer systems all over the globe, including servers, desktops, laptops and game consoles.

 Basically, Vega is AMD’s attempt at finally pulling a fast one over Nvidia.
 The kind of power touted here has the potential to shift discussion away from Nvidia’s widely-available Pascal offerings, something AMD loyalists have been hoping for what probably has seemed like forever.